Guide to healthy cello backs

 The moment of picking up a case can be the most dangerous to the back, particularly if the action is done in a hurry, with a braced, tense body.
 Ann and Teresa advise cellists to use their bodies in a fluid, elastic way at all times: ‘A tense muscle group is compromised by that tension – it is much more brittle and liable to injury’, Teresa explains.
 Ann suggests that you stop and prepare yourself for a moment, release your neck muscles, think of lengthening your whole back and keep the body elastic as you pick up the case; Kathy warns against jerking or twisting movements.
 If you are carrying the cello for a long distance, stop and take short breaks, putting the cello down so you can gently free up the body.

 Exercise: Taking regular, balanced exercise is one of the best routes to a healthy back but the pressures of work can all too easily distract us from taking care of ourselves.
 Teresa encourages her patients to take exercise in the form of walking (hill walking is particularly good) and attending Pilates classes.
 She also recommends singing to open the chest and lungs.
-Ann believes that walking is one of the best forms of exercise for the lower back; a recent study published in the British Medical Journal shows walking to be particularly good for people suffering from chronic back pain, especially when combined with a series of Alexander Technique lessons.⁷ Kathy advises bilateral exercise such as swimming or walking to keep the body balanced.
+Kathy advises bilateral exercise such as swimming or walking to keep the body balanced.
+Ann also believes that walking is one of the best forms of exercise for the lower back; a study published in the British Medical Journal shows walking to be particularly good for people suffering from chronic back pain, especially when combined with a series of Alexander Technique lessons.
+Here’s a link to the BMJ article: www.bmj.com/cgi/content/full/337/aug19_2/a884

 Active resting: One of the safest exercises to help maintain the health of the lower back or to help healing in an injured back is the Alexander Semi-Supine position.
 Lie on your back on a firm but comfortable surface (e.g. a carpeted floor) for 15 minutes a day with your knees bent in line with your hips and your hands resting on your abdomen.
 Place some paperback books under your head at the back of your skull, so that the back of the neck is unobstructed.
 Keeping your eyes open, try to distribute your weight evenly between the back of your head, your shoulder blades, lower back and feet.
 Then allow your head to sink back into the books, let your body release into the floor, think about your spine lengthening and back widening and your knees pointing up to the ceiling.